During the summer, I had a friend visiting from Latvia, Dace, very pretty girl, studying theatre.

 - In a different small frying pan heat 2-3 tablespoons olive oil.
-Add the chopped onion and fry until golden brown and having a nice aroma.-
+Add the chopped onion and fry until golden brown and has a nice aroma.

 - When potatoes have cooked take out about half of them into a blender.
 Add some liquid from the soup and puree them.

-- Add the pureed potatoes add back into pot of soup, together with the heavy cream, paprika and some salt and pepper to taste.
+- Add the pureed potatoes add back into the pot with soup, together with the heavy cream, paprika and some salt and pepper to taste.

 - Serve the soup while hot, add a tablespoon of creme and some dill leaves.